diodechain/website/how.md

 hero:
   animated: true
   class: hero--rounded
+  heading: Self custody for data
-  heading: How Diode works
+  subheading: How Diode leverages blockchain to upgrade the Internet
-  subheading: A look at what makes Diode tick
   image: hero/how-it-works.webp

 ### Story: Zero Leakage
-story:
+article:
   animated: false
-  class: "story--dash"
   title: No third parties
-  heading: Zero Leakage.
+  heading: Zero Leakage
   content: |
-    The network of automated TCP/UDP relays are choreographed by encrypted blockchain defined perimeters

-    Sovereinty
-    Escrow / walk away / keep it / take it with you
+    Diode is digital sovereignty - our autonomous end to end encrypted connectivity eliminates third parties from the IT stack, thereby removing a major attack surface and setting a new standard for security.

+    There are three basic innovations that make Diode special:
+    1. Trustless connections
+    2. Permissionless infrastructure
+    3. Encrypted blockchain

+    ### Trustless connections

+    A not-so-well-kept-secret in blockchain is that the devices using blockchain tech are interact with highly centralized "RPC" servers that they must trust.
+Although the blockchain ledger building process is decentralized/trustless, the on-ramp/off-ramp is not.

-    Diode’s [Blockquick&trade;](https://eprint.iacr.org/2019/579.pdf) algorithm allows people and devices using the open source Diode Network to bootstrap trust in the network so they can define and validate their security perimeters.
-This enables them to connect with each other without using managed server environments.
+    Diode’s [Blockquick&trade;](https://eprint.iacr.org/2019/579.pdf) family of algorithms allows people and devices using the open source Diode Network to bootstrap trust in the network so they can define and validate their security perimeters.
+This not only enables them to connect with each other without using managed server environments, it is also a blueprint for the full decentralization of the Internet.

-    Our autonomous E2EE environment eliminates third parties from the IT stack, thereby removing a major attack surface and setting a new standard for security.
+    Connections that can be trusted are at the very base of Diode's security.

+    ### Permissionless infrastructure

+    At its heart, Diode is a permissionless network of automated TCP/UDP relays that are choreographed by encrypted blockchain defined perimeters.
+The configurations that control the network's behavior are fixed - they are part of immutable blockchain smart contracts that the operator owns.
+Diode just provides the tools to enable operators with this type of self-custody ownership of their configurations.

+    This also allows anyone to contribute to the network.
+Anyone can add a node to the network and help expand its reach, or to ensure their communication routes only touch known IP addresses and infrastructure.

+    Not only is the network infrastructure permissionless, so are the devices and users themselves.
+Every device has a blockchain "wallet", which it self propagates without any central authority.
+These devices can use the network with no other mechanisms, or they can join bootstrapped groups to increase relational security.

+    ### Encrypted blockchain

+    One of the main challenges for real world adoption of blockchain is that most blockchains are public ledger that store information in a publicly accessible format.
+This can leak potentially critical information or meta data available to anyone with access to an RPC node.
+While Diode does use some public ledger systems, we attempt to reduce the non-encrypted information on the ledger to only the information needed by infrastructure for routing.

+    However, for all of our products, we also support the Oasis blockchain.
+Oasis is a privacy-first encrypted blockchain that stores smart contract information in encrypted format.
+On Oasis, only the members of the contract can access contract data.
+The encryption is enforced at the hardware layer on every RPC node, and provides a strong pattern for the future of on chain private communication and connectivity.

 ### Features: The moving pieces